A stochastic partial differential equation model for limit order book dynamics: A two-factor model

 The model above describes dynamics of the order book in relative price coordinates, i.e. as a function of the (scaled) distance $x$ from the mid-price.
 The density of the limit order book parameterized by the (absolute) price level $p\in \R$ is given (in the case of linear scaling) by

 where we extend $u_t$ to $\R$ by setting $u_t(y) = 0$ for $y\in \R\setminus [-L,L]$.
 As observed in Section~\ref{ssec:pricelinh}, the mid-price dynamics is given by

-The dynamics of $v$ may then be described, via an application of the Ito-Wentzell formula, as the solution of a {\it stochastic moving boundary problem} \cite{mueller2016stochastic}: \begin{thm}[Stochastic moving boundary problem] The order book density $v_t(p)$, as a function of the price level $p$ is a solution, in the sense of distributions, of the stochastic moving boundary problem
+The dynamics of $v$ may then be described, via an application of the It\^{o}-Wentzell formula, as the solution of a {\it stochastic moving boundary problem} \cite{mueller2016stochastic}: \begin{thm}[Stochastic moving boundary problem] The order book density $v_t(p)$, as a function of the price level $p$ is a solution, in the sense of distributions, of the stochastic moving boundary problem

 for $p \in (S_t, S_t+L)$, and

 for $x\in (S_t-L, S_t)$ with the moving boundary conditions

 in the following sense: $(v_t)_{t\geq 0}$ is an continuous $L^2(\R)$-valued stochastic process and for all $\varphi \in C^\infty_0(\R)$ and $t\geq 0$,